amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Plane
 ======
+ RegionPlane: A planar (infinite) region in space, defined by a point and a normal.
 List *region: plane* defines a plane using a point lying on the plane and normal to the plane.

 * `"normal`" ``[Array(double)]`` Normal to the plane.